andy03kr/powershell-admin/README.md

 $adminCreds.GetNetworkCredential().password

-The command runas is a real "hole" if called with parameter /savecred

 This saves the password, then the user, as a result, can execute any program without entering the administrator password

-Although this method did not work with openconnect-gui.